 From the Renaissance to the First World War, the corset torments, shapes and contorts the female body in fashionable and erotic ways.
 The corset not only tightens the body, but also the mind and restricts the lives of women who work at home and the stove.
-But not all women put up with this.

 SPECIAL FOOTWEAR FOR LOTUS FEET

 The smaller the feet, the more beautiful the woman.
 In China, for a long time, it was tradition to break the feet of young women and bind them.
 The widespread ideal of beauty was to have a small foot (no more than 10 cm) and the related restrictions on fr

 The Golden Twenties is a short window of opportunity, within which women enjoy unprecedented freedom in urban areas.
 The "New Woman" is employed, independent, androgynous with a bob haircut and a flapper dress.
 How long is it going to last…?

 For many working women - married or single, everyday life is a never ending to-do-list.
 According to feminist and sociologist Christina Mundlos, women put themselves under pressure because they want to indulge the humanly impossible ideal of super-woman.

 Annoyed about her employees who damaged valuable dishes during rinsing, Josephine Cochrane (1839-1913) invented the first dishwasher in 1886.
 For this she won the first prize for the best mechanical construction at the 1893 Chicago World Exhibition.

 In 1971 Margit Fliri was the first woman judge in Trentino-Alto Adige.
 Until 1963 in Italy there was a legal prohibition for women to have access to this position.